 It doesn’t snow often in Birmingham, Alabama, so when it does it is memorable especially if it’s Christmas Eve.
 Caroline will never forget the snowy Christmas Eve when she and her family were out in the car.
 They came upon a mother dog that had been hit and killed by a car.
 A small black puppy was laying by his mother’s side, waiting for her to wake up and take care up him.
 Her father didn’t hesitate for a moment.
 He stopped the car, and the puppy was quickly named “Noel” and became a family pet.

 Compassion and understanding has clearly been part of Caroline’s family for many generations.
 It surprised no one when it became apparent that Caroline’s true calling in life was to advocate those who do not have a voice to speak for themselves: seniors and animals.
 Her passion shows when she speaks up for them; she becomes their voice, to ensure their safely, and that they are treated properly, with love, dignity, and respect.

-It is rare to find such a powerful advocate.
+It is rare to find such a powerful advocate for an aging family member.
 Her twenty years of experience in Marketing and Executive Sales for Fortune 100 companies such as American Express and Diner’s Club have provided her with powerful tools for communication.

 Her award winning methodologies which catapulted her to the top in the financial service and hospitality industries for (American Express) and Diner’s Club International are now leveraged to build strategic relationships between health care providers, extended care facilities, and families to benefit seniors.